Home / Blog / Can you book a flight for someone else

 • Any identification numbers where needed

-• Information about the traveler including his or her phone number and email address
+• Information about the traveler, including his or her phone number and email address

 • The member number for a frequent flyer program